numo-labs/lambda-ne-classic-package-provider/README.md

 ## Todo:

-We have not yet setup the IAM role to ensure the API is *only* accessible by a subset of users/lambdas, this is a security enhancement we will need to apply *before* rolling out.
+We have setup an **IAM role** to ensure the API is *only* accessible by a subset of users/lambdas, this is a security enhancement we will need to apply to the "Outbound" API Gateway *before* rolling out.

 > see: https://tc-jira.atlassian.net/browse/ISEARCH-208